 Each of our designs come with side tables that help complete your bedroom set.
 For those beds that do not have a side table in their collection, our Minimus Tables and Companion Tables are a perfect fit.

-When you decide on the table that will complete your look you must then consider the height.
-How high, or low, do you want to reach from your bed?
+When you decide on the table that will complete your look, you must then consider the height.
+How high or low do you want to reach from your bed?
 Generally, about 2″ above or below the mattress is where you want the top of the table to be.
-If you want to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.
+If you’re going to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.

-These lower profile bed designs offer lower clearance below the bed and are built with just a mattress in mind.
+These lower-profile bed designs offer lower clearance below the bed and are built with a mattress in mind.
 With the lack of a box spring, the bed is designed with I-beam baltic birch panels to support the mattress.
-Beds like our Edo and Vita are designed as a floating platform.
-Meaning, the bed rests upon a central support system underneath the bed, creating the illusion that the bed is floating, as opposed to being supported by four sturdy legs.
+Beds like our Edo and Vita are designed as floating platforms.
+Meaning, the bed rests upon a central support system underneath the bed, creating the illusion that the bed is floating instead of being supported by four sturdy legs.
 Other platform beds in the Moser catalog that blur these lines are our Forside, Ellipse, and Studio.

-While they may sound like the cumbersome, clunky, dust ruffled beds from our grandparent’s house, we’ve stayed true to our aesthetic.
-Beds like our American Bungalow, New Century China, Sleigh Bed, and Pencil Post bed are designed with a minimalist eye but will rekindle the warmest memories of climbing up into our parent’s bed to hear a bedtime story.
+While they may sound like the cumbersome, clunky, dust-ruffled beds from our grandparent’s house, we’ve stayed true to our aesthetic.
+Beds like our American Bungalow, New Century China, Sleigh Bed, and Pencil Post bed are designed with a minimalist eye.
+Still, they will rekindle the warmest memories of climbing up into our parent’s bed to hear a bedtime story.

-Whether you choose to go with a traditional bed that uses a box spring and mattress combination or the crisp clean lines of our platform beds, remember these few tips.
+Remember these few tips, whether you choose to go with a traditional bed that uses a box spring and mattress combination or the crisp, clean lines of our platform beds.